-Relax in the sauna: I’m spoiled because I have my own sauna.
+Relax in a sauna: I’m spoiled because I have my own sauna.
 It’s a luxury spending time detoxing.
 Many gyms and salons have saunas so consider visiting one to see how you like it.
 It’s good for both your mind and body.
-You can purchase your own Far Infared sauna here.
+Purchase your own far-infared sauna here.

 2. Crafts And Creativity

 Art: Jigsaw puzzles, coloring, painting, ceramics, pottery: any creative act gets you into your right brain.
 Don’t be surprised if new ideas and insights come to you at these times.
 Here is a great set of markers to use with your adult coloring books.
 You might just get addicted!